Integrable mappings and the notion of anticonfinement

+obtained in [\refdef\revisit] by eliminating $y$ from the system $y_n=y_{n-1}+a$, $x_{n+1}=y_n-1/x_n$.
+It has a confined singularity pattern $\{0,\infty\}$ and an anticonfined one with bounded growth, namely

+Note again the no-growth behaviour of the anticonfined singularity typical of the Gambier mappings.
+Still, computing the degree growth of the mapping leads to the sequence 0, 1, 2, 3, 4, 5, $\cdots$.
+This may appear somewhat astonishing since in section 3 both Gambier mappings with confined singularities had a bounded degree growth.
+However, the difference with those other cases is that the fixed point $(\infty,\infty)$ for (\revi) is not an indeterminate point of the mapping, and is therefore not regularisable.
+Hence, as shown in [\diller], the degree growth of such a mapping can only be linear or exponential, the former being the case here.

-7. {\scap Conclusion}
+6. {\scap Conclusion}

 The aim of this paper was to add another tool to the arsenal of singularity analysis, when used as a discrete integrability detector.
-It goes without saying that our main tool for the investigation of integrability of discrete systems is, as always, the singularity confinement criterion.
-Thanks to the introduction of the full-deautonomisation approach this criterion has been promoted to a sufficient one.
-For now, there is no rigorous mathematical proof for this last statement, but there is however ample empirical proof.
-In fact, using the full-deautonomisation method we have been able to resolve all cases of nonintegrable systems with confined singularities and not a single counterexample to the singularity confinement predictions has been found to date.

-While the singularity confinement approach is most powerful, there exist cases where it cannot be applied, for example when the mapping at hand does not possess singularities, in the sense explained above.
+Our main tool for the investigation of integrability of discrete systems is, as always, the singularity confinement criterion (which has been promoted to a sufficient one thanks to the introduction of the full-deautonomisation approach [\redeem]).
+While the singularity confinement approach is most powerful, there exist cases where it cannot be applied, for example when the mapping at hand does not possess `movable' singularities, in the sense explained above.
 This is for instance the case for polynomial mappings.
-In such cases our new approach, based on the study of anticonfined singularities, offers a handy criterion for integrability and complements nicely the confinement approach.
-As explained in section 2, a singularity is anticonfined if the singular values persist indefinitely in the forwards and backwards iteration of a given system with just a finite region of regular values in the middle.
-A mapping with an anticonfined singularity is not a priori non-integrable.
-In order to decide on its integrability, one should study the propagation of the singularity and assess its growth with each iteration.
+In such cases our new approach, based on the growth exhibited by the anticonfined singularity patterns, offers a handy criterion for integrability and complements nicely the confinement approach.

+Whereas confinement implies the existence of a singularity for some finite number of iterations, preceded and followed by regular values, anticonfinement is in a sense the mirror image of this situation, where a few regular values (or even a single one) are somehow trapped in the midst of an infinite sequence of singularities.
+However, a mapping with an anticonfined singularity is not a priori non-integrable.
+In order to decide on the integrability of the mapping, one should study the propagation of the singularity and assess the growth of its order with each iteration.
 Based on our results we can summarise the different possible situations as follows.